 Patriot provides information technology services and previously subleased office space to Bluegrass Materials Company, LLC ("Bluegrass").
 Mr. John Baker, brother of Edward L. Baker and uncle of Thompson S. Baker II, serves as Chairman of Bluegrass, and his son, Edward L. Baker II, serves as its Chief Executive Officer.
 Messrs.
 John Baker and Edward L. Baker II have a beneficial ownership interest in Bluegrass.
-Bluegrass paid \$490,000, \$359,000 and \$245,000 to the Company for fiscal 2015, 2014 and 2013 respectively for such information technology services and office space.
+Bluegrass paid \$599,000, \$490,000 and \$359,000 to the Company for fiscal 2016, 2015 and 2014 respectively for such information technology services and office space.
+The services to Bluegrass are anticipated to cease by December 31, 2016.